Zep (company)

 Zep, Inc. is an Atlanta, Georgia-based cleaning products manufacturer.
 It specializes in cleaning and maintenance products for industrial, institutional, food and beverage, vehicle care, and retail customers.
-Zep’s product portfolio includes over 80 brands.
-As of 2019, Zep employs over 2,000 people.
+Zep's product portfolio includes over 80 brands.
+As of 2025, Zep employs more than 1,400 people.

 History

 Zep was founded in 1937 by Mandle Zaban, William Eplan, and Saul Powell.
 The company manufactured industrial and janitorial cleaning products and differentiated itself from competitors through marketing its product formulations as unique and promoting their hands-on customer service.
-National Linen Service acquired Zep in 1962 and shortly after changed its name to National Service Industries (NSI) to better reflect the company’s offerings.
+National Linen Service acquired Zep in 1962 and shortly after changed its name to National Service Industries (NSI) to better reflect the company's offerings.
 Erwin Zaban, son of co-founder Mandle Zaban, stayed on to run Zep following the acquisition and went on to become president of NSI in 1966.

-Zep became synonymous with NSI’s chemical division, acquiring Selig Chemical Industries in 1968 and several smaller acquisitions throughout the 1970s and 1980s.
+Zep became synonymous with NSI's chemical division, acquiring Selig Chemical Industries in 1968 and several smaller acquisitions throughout the 1970s and 1980s.
 Harry Maziar, whom Erwin Zaban had originally hired as a sales agent, ultimately moved up the company's ranks to succeed Zaban as the company's CEO in 1971.
 Maziar served as president and CEO of Zep for 27 years and led the company through significant growth.

-In 1992, NSI added Graham Group, Europe’s second-largest specialty chemical manufacturer at the time, and Kleen Canada to its chemical division.
-Zep expanded further as NSI’s chemical division in 1997 with the acquisition of Enforcer Products and Pure Corporation.
+In 1992, NSI added Graham Group, Europe's second-largest specialty chemical manufacturer at the time, and Kleen Canada to its chemical division.
+Zep expanded further as NSI's chemical division in 1997 with the acquisition of Enforcer Products and Pure Corporation.
 Enforcer manufactured pet care products and home pesticides and cleaners, providing Zep entry into the retail chemical market and leading to the development of the Zep Commercial product line.